Looking for a new job is not a fun activity; it is quite stressful, and sometimes it can become daunting as well.

-Gone are the days where the recruiters would personally look into each resume to find that perfect candidate.
-Nowadays, the majority of the companies are using ATS (Application Tracking System) to sift through hundreds of resumes they get for a job posting.
+Gone are the days when recruiters would personally look into each resume to find that perfect candidate.
+Nowadays, the majority of companies are using ATS (Application Tracking System) to sift through hundreds of resumes they get for a job posting.
 So, it is very important to customize your resume according to the Job Description for which you are applying.

-If you are an 80% or higher match, then you stand a chance to make it to the next round, otherwise you are filtered out.
-So, that is where JobScan, becomes a vital tool to help you make to the top list.
-It matches your resume against the Job Description and will give you a detailed report on how much you match and what are you missing.
+If you are an 80% or higher match, then you stand a chance to make it to the next round; otherwise, you are filtered out.
+So, that is where JobScan, becomes a vital tool to help you make it to the top list.
+It matches your resume against the Job Description and will give you a detailed report on how much you match and what you are missing.
 Give it a shot!

 3. Update your LinkedIn profile & leverage from your network

-I don’t think I even have to explain how important LinkedIn can be for helping you find a job.
+I don’t think I even have to explain how important LinkedIn can be in helping you find a job.

-- Company Professionals: If you have any industry or dream companies you would like to work for, try to find people within that industry/ company (try to aim for the people who are in a similar or higher position for which you are aiming for).
-Try and ask them about their experiences, how they got their start, what did they do, who did they approach; how is the organization’s culture, what is the hiring process like, and what tips can they share.
-Also check with them more details on the hiring process, the key parameters of hiring.
+- Company Professionals: If you have any industry or dream companies you would like to work for, try to find people within that industry/ company (try to aim for the people who are in a similar or higher position for which you are aiming).
+Try and ask them about their experiences, how they got their start, what did they do, who did they approach, how is the organization’s culture, what is the hiring process like, and what tips can they share.
+Also, check with them for more details on the hiring process and the key parameters of hiring.
 Once you build a rapport with someone, and if you find a suitable position, ask them if they would be willing to hire you.
 Your chances of getting hired through referrals are exponentially higher than when you apply online or even through a recruiter.

 4. Be prepared for your Interview